Quantifying incompatibility of quantum measurements through non-commutativity: Introduction

 While incompatibility might seem like an obstacle, in many information-processing tasks it turns out to be a prerequisite in order to achieve a better-than-classical performance.
 Among tasks of predominantly foundational relevance this holds for Einstein--Podolski--Rosen steering \cite{EPR_first, EPR_Bell_nonlocality} or Bell nonlocality \cite{Bell_nonlocality_first, EPR_Bell_nonlocality, Nonlocality_review}.
 The same is true for communication problems.
 In a quantum random access code (QRAC), where we want to encode two classical dits into a single qudit, it is necessary to use incompatible quantum measurements in order to beat the performance of the optimal classical strategy.
 Similarly, security of a quantum key distribution (QKD) protocol cannot be guaranteed unless incompatible measurements are used.

 It is intuitively clear that in all the scenarios mentioned above in order to achieve high performance (e.g.~large Bell violation, high QRAC performance, high security against the eavesdropper) one should be using highly incompatible measurements.
 For certain special classes of measurements, e.g.~pairs of rank\nobreakdash-1 projective measurements on a qubit, one can in fact formalize this intuition through rigorous quantitative relations.
 The obstacle we face when attempting to generalize such results to more complex scenarios is the lack of a natural and unique method to quantify how incompatible a pair of measurements is.
 This motivates the investigation of incompatibility measures.
-Let us now describe the different qualitative notions of compatibility found in literature and quantitative measures based on them.
+Let us now describe some qualitative notions of compatibility found in literature and quantitative measures based on them.
+Note that the list below is not meant to be exhaustive.
+For more details we refer the reader to works on layers of classicality, e.g.~Refs.~\cite{PhysRevA.93.042118, PhysRevA.104.022206}.

 The least restrictive (in the sense of having the largest set of compatible measurements) notion of compatibility found in literature is \textbf{coexistence} \cite{Coexistance_first}.
 A pair of measurements is coexistent if and only if there exists a single parent measurement such that every measurement operator from the original pair can be obtained by adding up a subset of measurement operators of the parent measurement.
 Coexistence does not seem to be a popular research topic and we are not aware of any attempts to use this notion to construct a quantitative measure.